alexfmpe/lambda-launcher/README.md

 ## License

 This work is in public domain.
-By sending Pull Requests you agree that all of your work assosiated with this software is in public domain as well.
+By sending Pull Requests you agree that all of your work associated with this software is in public domain as well.

 This only applies to the code contained in this repository, to see